flipkart-incubator/hbase-compactor/README.md

-# hbase-compactor
+## hbase-compactor
-Normally huge clusters which are very particular about peformance have major compactions turned off.
-Currenlty, to turn on the major compaction config need to be changed, which require whole cluster restart.
-Moreover, major compaction once triggered cannot be stopped without cluster restart.

-This utility trigger major compaction in hbase in tightly controlled manner where you can start/stop compaction without cluster restart.
-It ensures that only 1 major compaction is running at a time on a single region server and try to parallelize it with concurrency of <batch size> (default 1) on whole hbase cluster.

-Actual parallelism =  min(number of region servers, batch size)
+Hbase Major compaction is a resource intensive operation.
+One would like to control the compaction with lot more flexibility than what hbase provides.
+One such attempt is this tool `hbase-compactor`.
+Some of the important factors which can be controlled are

+* How many parallel region compactions
+* If favored nodes are applicable, how many parallel regions with non overlapping favored nodes.
+* Delay between 2 region compactions
+* Can be configured using a cron job.

-# Build
+## Build
 ```
 mvn clean package
 ```

-# Run
+## Run
 ```
-java -jar <jar> <zk quorum> <zk node> <table name> [batch size default=1] [sleep b/w batch in sec default=600]
+java -jar <jar> <zk quorum> <zk node> <table name> <batch size> <sleep b/w batch in sec>
 ```

-# Tested versions

-* 0.98
-* 1.1.2